Medically Reviewed By

 There is no cure for mesothelioma, even in the earliest stage.
 However, stage 1 mesothelioma has the best overall prognosis and is the most treatable.
 The average prognosis for stage 1 mesothelioma is two years, although patients who receive successful surgery with other treatment options have improved survival of around 30 months.

-How likely is it to have stage 1 mesothelioma?
+How common is stage 1 mesothelioma?

 A stage 1 mesothelioma diagnosis is rare, mostly due to the difficulty detecting the cancer at this stage.
 In one study, only 12% of mesothelioma cases were diagnosed in stage 1.